Glorious Revolution

-Louis XIV of France launched the Nine Years War in September 1688, and on 5 November William landed in Brixham, Devon, with 20,000 men.
-He advanced on London, while the Royal Army disintegrated, and after negotiations broke down, James went into exile in France on 23 December.
-In April 1689, Parliament made William and Mary joint monarchs of England and Ireland.
+The Dutch States General and William were concerned that James might support Louis XIV of France in the Nine Years' War.
+Exploiting unrest in England and claiming to be responding to the invitation, William landed in Devon with an expeditionary force on 5 November 1688.
+As William advanced on London, James's army disintegrated and he went into exile in France on 23 December.
+In April 1689, while Dutch troops occupied London, Parliament made William and Mary joint monarchs of England and Ireland.
 A separate but similar Scottish settlement was made in June.